ReproNim/module-dataprocessing/_episodes/06-testing.md

 ```
 It is rather simple recursive function and it might be hard to think about mistakes, but we should still
 write some tests.
-Let's choose a couple values of `n` that we know answers for:
+Let's choose a couple of values of `n` that we know answers for:

 ```python
 def test_factorial():